 MARAM Collaborative Practice Training

-The MARAM Collaborative Practice training focuses on both collaborative practice and foundational aspects of MARAM that enable collaboration.
-The training enables practitioners to contribute to risk assessment and collaborate for ongoing risk management, through respectful and sensitive engagement with victim’s survivors, information sharing, referral and secondary consultation.
+The training session will explore how to contribute to risk assessment and collaborate for ongoing risk management through respectful and sensitive engagement with victim survivors, information sharing, referral and secondary consultations.

 Who should come to this training?